-Owing to compression-induced fiber microbuckling and buckling instabilities, the orientation-averaged bulk energy exhibits a nonconvex multi-well landscape associated with phase transitions.
-This energy is expressed in terms of the principal stretches $\lambda_1$ and $\lambda_2$ of the deformation gradient $F$ up to the addition of a null Lagrangian, which does not affect the Euler-Lagrange equations under fixed boundary data.
-For standard parameter values used in collagen ECM simulations, two energetically preferred states arise.
-The first is an undeformed low-density state at $\lambda_1=1$ and $\lambda_2=1$.
-The second is a densified high-density state where the principal stretches are approximately 0.2 and 1.06.
-The latter corresponds to strong compression in one direction combined with mild extension in the orthogonal direction.
-This gives a characteristic volume ratio $J_\star = \lambda_1\lambda_2 \approx 0.21.$ Because the model is isotropic, the densified well admits symmetry-related variants obtained by swapping $\lambda_1$ and $\lambda_2$ and by rotations.
-In what follows, we refer to the neighborhood of $J\approx 1$ as the undensified or low-density well and to the neighborhood of $J\approx J_\star$ as the densified or high-density well.
+Owing to compression-induced fibre microbuckling and buckling instabilities, the orientation-averaged bulk energy exhibits a nonconvex multi-well landscape associated with phase transitions.
+This energy is expressed in terms of the principal stretches $\lambda_1$ and $\lambda_2$ of the deformation gradient $F$, up to the addition of a null Lagrangian that does not affect the Euler--Lagrange equations under fixed boundary data.
+For the standard parameter values used in collagen ECM simulations, two energetically preferred states arise.
+The first is the undeformed reference state at $\lambda_1=1$ and $\lambda_2=1$, corresponding to the low-density well.
+The second is the compressed, densified well, in which the principal stretches are approximately 0.2 and 1.06.
+The latter corresponds to strong compression in one direction combined with mild extension in the orthogonal direction and gives a characteristic volume ratio $J_\star = \lambda_1\lambda_2 \approx 0.21$.
+Because the model is isotropic, the densified well admits symmetry-related variants obtained by swapping $\lambda_1$ and $\lambda_2$ and by rotation.
+In what follows, we refer to the neighbourhood of $J\approx 1$ as the undeformed or low-density well and to the neighbourhood of $J\approx J_\star$ as the compressed or densified well.
 These two wells represent distinct density states of the collagen network associated with the densification phase transition.

 To discourage loss of orientation and interpenetration, we add a Jacobian barrier

 which is negligible for $J\gtrsim b$ and grows rapidly as $J\downarrow b$.